LogtalkDotOrg/logtalk3/examples/NOTES.md

 - `blocks`
 	simpler version of the `bricks` example; illustrates how to use events to avoid breaking object encapsulation when handling object relations

+- `books`
+	illustrates using the optional terms library to decouple data acquisition, which must be able to represent optional values, from data processing, which decides how to handle those values and their absence

 - `bottles`
 	99 bottles of beer on the wall!
 Sing along!